nanvel/blog/2017/11/trading.md

 Large traders may block large price advances by adding large fake sell limit orders.
 So they can make sure the price will not start a rally until they will have enough asset accumulated.

-Once the asset has low liquidity and the large player accumulated enough of it, he can easily create a small pump, that can be picked up by the retail traders.
+Once the asset has low liquidity and the large player accumulated enough of it, they can create an initialiation activity, that can be picked up by the retail traders.
 There can be a positive news to give a reason for the price increase.

 Large market rallies generate investor confidence, causing more participants to buy more, recursively causing larger rallies.